Code Example¶

 Draw a circle¶

 We’re now ready to do some drawing.
-A path
+A path object is created to describe the

 shape that will be drawn.
 In this case, it’s an ellipse with an equal width and